Antoine9123/my-chat-db/README.md

 Inside the folder backend/database you have 4 files (db.sql, load_db.sh, save_db.sh):

 **db.sql**
-a .sql file that contains your database as a file.
+A .sql file containing your database.

 **load_db.sh**
-a script that will load you db into mysql.
-If the database doesn't exist, it'll create it for you.
+A script that will load your database into MySQL.
+If the database doesn't exist, it will create it for you.

 **save_db.sh**
-a script that will save the actual state of your database, even the entries.
+A script that will save the current state of your database, including the entries.

 **db_schema.png**
-a image that describe the database provided
+An image describing the provided database.

 ## REQUIEREMENTS
 !!!
 ONLY WORKS ON LINUX OR WSL !!!